 - Protect the collective bargaining rights of both public and private sector workers and support binding arbitration for police and firefighters and other workers not allowed to strike;

-- Fight anti-worker initiatives that undermine the ability of union leaders to carry out the will of their members and to engage in political activities;
+- Challenge any anti-worker initiatives that undermine the ability of union leaders to carry out the will of their members and to engage in political activities;

-- Support the banning of union-busting tactics, including the use of captive audience meetings used by employers to compel employees to attend meetings containing anti-union propaganda, under threat of punitive action.
+- Advocate for policies on A.I. and other new and emerging technologies to ensure that workers are protected through measured and orderly transitions, guaranteeing that all benefits are shared.
+Support the banning of union-busting tactics, including the use of captive audience meetings used by employers to compel employees to attend meetings containing anti-union propaganda, under threat of punitive action;

 - Oppose public spending that leads to poverty wages or exploitative and unfair employment practices;